bitcrowd/tickety-tick-formatter/README.md

 This formatter takes an `id`, `type`, `subject`, and `url` of a ticket (e.g. from GitHub issues, Jira, or any other ticket system) and converts it to:

-* a git branch name, e.g. `feature/42-find-the-answer`
+* a Git branch name, e.g. `feature/42-find-the-answer`
 * a default commit message, e.g.
   ```
   [#42] Find The Answer

   As a reader of many books, I stumbled upon the ultimate answer to everything.
-  We now need to find the answer
+  We now need to find the answer.

   https://github.com/bitcrowd/tickety-tick-formatter/issues/42
   ```
-* a shell command, creating a new branch with an empty commit having the above branch name and commit message
+* a shell command for creating a new branch with an empty commit having the above branch name and commit message

-This package is prominently used in [tickety-tick](https://github.com/bitcrowd/tickety-tick), [bitcrowds](https://bitcrowd.net) browser extension to standardize a teams git workflow.
+This package is prominently used in [tickety-tick](https://github.com/bitcrowd/tickety-tick), [bitcrowd's](https://bitcrowd.net) browser extension to standardize a team's Git workflow.

 ## Install